jfhbrook/susitna/README.md

 ### Near Term Polish

+- Polished tracing
+  - Tracing in the compiler and runtime
+  - Logging ASTs and chunks when tracing enabled
 - Robust locations
   - Figure out exactly what location information is needed for a traceback
   - Plumb location information through the AST to the compiler